 A Stimulant and a Depressant?

 Drugs are typically classified by their chemical targets in the brain.
 By definition, stimulants often influence the neurotransmitters dopamine and norepinephrine.
 Depressants often stimulate GABA, an inhibitory neurotransmitter, which works to reduce neuronal excitability throughout the central nervous system, which is why depressants typically increase fatigue, cause dizziness, and tend to lower blood pressure.
-Although the mechanism of alcohol’s stimulatory and depressant effects is not well known, there are a number of studies that suggest that alcohol actually works on both of these neurotransmitters.
+Although the mechanism of alcohol’s stimulatory and depressant effects is not well understood, there are a number of studies that suggest that alcohol actually works on multiple systems.

 Much of the research suggests that alcohol use affects multiple neurotransmitter systems in the brain.
 Some research actually suggests that alcohol can act as either a stimulant or a depressant depending on whether your BAC is rising or falling.
 Drinking both increases norepinephrine as well as acts at GABA receptors.
 Research has suggested that drinking may increase norepinephrine as BAC is rising.
 This could explain how alcohol acts as a stimulant.

 According to one study, a less common type of GABA receptor contains a delta subunit, which responds only to low levels of alcohol, such as a beer or a glass of wine.
-This means that we may feel what we might consider depressant effects at certain low BAC levels, such as after savoring a glass of wine with dinner or at the end of a long night.
+This suggests that we may feel depressant effects at certain low BAC levels, such as after savoring a glass of wine with dinner or at the end of a long night.

-So in conclusion there may be some truth to what my friend argued.
-Your body may react differently to different types of alcohol, but it would have more to do with the amount of alcohol in your blood stream than anything else.
-We also know that alcohol targets the prefrontal cortexUnfortunately, but again we still don’t really know the exact mechanism.
+In conclusion, there may be some truth to what my friend argued.
+Your body may react differently to different types of alcohol, but it may have more to do with the amount of alcohol in your blood stream than anything else.
+We also know that alcohol targets the prefrontal cortex, but again we still don’t really know the exact mechanism.
 What is clear, is that we have a lot to learn when it comes to alcohol.

 Edited May 18th, 2017